 I didn’t claim I was smart.
 Figuring it couldn’t be that bad, I rented a bike from my hostel and took a copy of their map.

 Uh, no. I was wrong, and Dutch traveler was so, so right.
-It was bad.
 The first couple of kilometers involved biking over rocks by a set of train tracks.
 I’m barely a competent biker on paved road, so it’s a mystery how I made it out of this part in one piece.
 The path got so narrow and rocky that I fell a couple of times – once into a spiky tree.

 The road eventually widened, and the rocks disappeared, but I fell again since the road was unpaved.
 I was deliriously happy when I hit pavement after about 8 km.
 It was sweet, glorious flat road for about 4 km.